-This page has everything you need to know before you buy Rolls Royce shares.
-We cover the history of the company, its recent performance as an investment, its potential for future growth, and how to buy Rolls Royce shares.
+This page has everything you need to know about Rolls Royce.
+We cover the history of the company, its recent performance as an investment, its potential for future growth, and where to buy Rolls Royce shares online.

-To buy shares immediately, click one of the links in the table below to join one of the best online brokers.
+If you are looking for the best place to buy Rolls Royce stock, we can help.
+Check out our selection of online brokers below.
 Having tested these platforms with scrutiny, we have determined they are the best options for your investing and trading activities.
-To keep learning about Rolls Royce, simply move down this article.
+To keep learning about Rolls Royce, simply scroll down.

-The process of buying shares in Rolls Royce is simple, so don’t worry even if you’re new to stock investing.
+The process of investing in a company is simple nowadays, so don’t worry even if you’re new to stock investing.
 These are the steps to follow in order to complete your investment:

 - Choose a broker.
-In order to buy Rolls Royce stock, you will need to use an online brokerage platform.
-There are many different options to choose from, each with their own unique benefits and drawbacks.
+In order to invest in Rolls Royce stock, you need to use an online stock brokerage platform.
+There are many different options to choose from, each with its own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.

 - Deposit funds.
 Log into your broker account and select the option to deposit funds.
 Depending on your broker you’ll have a variety of payment options available; most brokers accept bank transfers and debit card payments, but not all accept e-wallets such as PayPal.
 Select your preferred payment method and deposit the amount of money you wish to invest in Rolls Royce shares.

 - Place an order for RR stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
+Now navigate to the stocks section of the brokerage platform of your choice.
 Here you’ll be able to search for Rolls Royce’s ticker symbol (RR) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the amount of shares you wish to buy and place your order.
+If you’re happy with the price, enter the number of shares you wish to purchase and place your order.

 - Execute your order.
 Once you have placed your order, your broker will automatically execute it for you and your Rolls Royce shares will be listed in your account.
 Congratulations, you’ve just bought shares in Rolls Royce.